petermr/CEVOpen/BJOC/draft.md

 The modules (objects and actions) are:

-## Dictionaries.
+## Dictionaries
 Collections of terms linked to semantic backing (especially wikidata).
-Dictionaries (e.g. MeSH) have been
-widely used for decades; the methodologica here is that they are close to the users and can be edited and restructured.
+Dictionaries (e.g. MeSH) have been widely used for decades; the methodology here is that they are close to the users and can be edited and restructured.
-Unlike authority-based dictionaries (ICD-10) which take ...
+Unlike authority-based dictionaries (ICD-10) which take 10-20 years to change, ContentMine dictionaries can be created in minutes or hours, and linked automatically to Wikidata.
+That makes them ideal for rapid searches and understanding of new terms.

 ### Compound dictionary
 ### Plant dictionary